A fully-featured client to access your Cloud Storage provided by MEGA.

 // System.getenv("USE_PREBUILT_SDK")?.let { it != "false" } ?: true

-Note: You need to occasionally redo this section to make sure latest analytics library is used.
+Note: You need to occasionally redo this section to ensure the latest analytics library is used.

 git clone --recursive https://github.com/meganz/mobile-analytics.git